PostHog/meta/requests-for-comments/2022-11-02-data-exploration.md

 # Request for comments: Data Exploration - Marius Andra

-\_Whenever people ask me to be the life of the party, I go into a long rant about the importance of getting your data structures right.

-It's the single most impactful advice you can give junior developers, and it's what we're going to do here.\_
+This is a proposal to change the way we query for data in PostHog, and how we display the results.

 ## Why?

 With PostHog, users own their data.
 Yet when exploring it, they're limited to the tools we've built.
 Sometimes they want more:

--   You can't explore insight person modals further (e.g. add a filter, break down by cohorts, etc).
+-   Insight person modals limit you to looking at a list of people.
+You can't drill them further (e.g. add a filter, break down by cohorts, etc).
--   The events table supports event properties as columns, but that's it.
+-   The live events table supports event properties as columns, but that's it.
 What about person properties?
 What about aggregations?
-Tables below insights contain different data in insight vs table mode.
 Sorting is not supported.
--   You can't have non-event insights.
-E.g. show a count of users with property X.
+-   You can't have insights with non-event data sources (_persons_, event names?), even though some chart types could support them (e.g. pie chart of all persons in the system broken down by country)
 -   Persons tables are very basic.
 No column customisation.
 No math or formulas.
--   There are charts in insights that can't be added to dashboards (e.g. retention line chart).
+-   There are charts in insights that can't be added to dashboards (e.g. retention line chart, funnel correlation results).
--   Various pages (events, persons, etc) support filters, but those can't be saved.
+-   The listing pages (events, persons, etc) support filters, but those can't be saved.
--   There are parameters you can't directly filter for or list (such as `distinct_id`, `timestamp`)
+-   There are parameters you can't directly filter for or list (such as `distinct_id`, `timestamp`).
 -   Our `FilterType` has been append-only for 2+ years and is long overdue for a serious cleanup.
 -   Multiple endpoints accept various types of filters with various capabilities (`/insights/funnel/correlations` vs `/insights/trend/` vs `/events` vs `/persons/trends`).
+They're all typed by this same object.
 It's impossible to type the outputs without blindly guessing.

-We have an opportunity to build a unified "data exploration" view, which would solve all of the above, and open the floodgates to allowing any type of analysis.
+We have an opportunity to build a unified "data exploration" view, which would solve all or most of the above, and open the floodgates to allowing any type of analysis.

 The proposed changes below will and also unblock:

--   let us embed anything on any dashboard (e.g. funnel correlation results, retention line graph, list of live events)
+-   Embed anything on any dashboard (e.g. list of live events or cohort persons)
--   let us link to any piece of data from anywhere (e.g. persons modal, full screen, with extra filters on the list)
--   use typescript and a few helpers to strictly validate all query requests and responses
+-   Embed anything anywhere else (insights, event lists, etc, all with an easy API)
+-   Every query and table can have a unique URL.
--   build a fluid interface that can morph between different views or chart types (it's nodes all the way down)
+-   Build a fluid interface that can morph between different views or chart types
--   unblock visualisation apps (e.g. the scatterplot plugin, world map v2.0)
+-   Unblock visualisation apps (e.g. the scatterplot plugin, world map v2.0)
--   let us embed data from sources other than clickhouse onto dashboards
+-   Let us embed data from sources other than clickhouse onto dashboards
--   using any other query engine as our backend
+-   Using any other query engine as our backend

-## Part 1.
-Analysis of the backend
+## Analysis of the backend

-This is a proposal to change the way we query the PostHog API.

-### Current state

 We capture a stream of events with all sorts of properties: